An Australia ETA is required. We can assist in processing this document.

 As we mention above, you can obtain an Australia travel document even if your passport has under 6 months’ validity remaining.
 However, it’s recommendable that you travel with a passport that is valid for at least 6 months before your tourist or business trip Down Under.

 Australia Visa Requirements and Eligibility

 When you apply for an Australia travel document, you either receive what’s called an eVisitor (Subclass 651) visa, or Electronic Travel Authority (Subclass 601), depending on your nationality.
-If you’re from Europe, you’ll receive the eVisitor pass, while other eligible nationalities receive the ETA.
+If you’re from Europe, you’ll receive the eVisitor pass, while other eligible nationalities receive the ETA (except Andorrans, who also receive the ETA).
 The 2 visas are identical in all other respects.

 To check if you’re eligible for either of these passes, simply use Byevisa’s checker here, or read through the list of countries below.

 Republic of San Marino

 Taiwan* (please note, Taiwanese visitors to Australia cannot apply for ETAs online.
 To apply, please visit your nearest Australian embassy or consulate.)

 You need a passport that’s valid, at least for when you plan to enter the country.

 You also have to enter your email address, so that we can confirm that your application has been accepted.
 Australia’s eVisitor and ETA system is an electronic passport system, so you won’t receive a document to print and take to the airport.
 Instead, when you go to board your flight, the check-in staff will scan your passport to confirm that you have authorisation.